 discretion to decide how transfer credits can be applied within the student's program of study.

-To add or drop a course, a student must have approval from an administrator in Parsons SPACE.
+To add or drop a course, a student must have approval from an administrator in Parsons' Open Campus.
 Summer

 Intensive courses are usually full by the time the program begins, so it is seldom possible to add a course